 There are many game lodges available on the reserve, ranging from self-catering to fully catered.

 Free State – Golden Gate Highlands National Park

-Guests of the park get to enjoy guided excursions, game viewing expeditions in their own vehicles and short nature trails, amongst other activities.
+Guests of the park get to enjoy guided excursions, game viewing expeditions in their vehicles, and short nature trails, amongst other activities.
+There is also an opportunity to explore the Basotho Cultural Village whilst you are here.
 There are various accommodation options and types guests can choose from for their stay.

 Shamwari Private Game Reserve is a gem amongst game reserves in the Eastern Cape, both private and national.
 The private reserve covers 25 000 hectares and includes five of South Africa’s seven biomes within its borders.
 This means guests have the opportunity to witness incredible biodiversity, all without having to leave a single destination.

 It’s safe to treat yourself and your family to a safari retreat at Shamwari, as the reserve is situated in a malaria-free zone.
-You’re also spoilt for choice, as there are 8 incredible lodgings to choose from for your stay.
+You’re also spoiled for choice, not just with your choice of incredible lodges, but also with a multitude of activities.